 I started tinkering around with computers.
 I'd been a Mac person for a long time, but I started using Unix.
 My sophmore year I installed Debian GNU/Linux, and was hooked on Linux and the potential of Open Source/Free Software.
-I got a summer job networking the campus (fiber and ethernet; I can probably still draw the fiber diagram if you are interested).
-For much of my last two years in college, I was working in the computer department nearly fulltime.
+I got a summer job networking the campus (fiber and ethernet; I can probably still draw the campus' fiber diagram if you are interested).
+For much of my last two years in college, I worked nearly fulltime in the computer department.
 Somehow I also managed to carry a heavy course load and spend time with my excellent friends and housemates.
-My senior year I had a six month internship in IT departments at Stanford University.
-It was during that time that I wrote my undergraduate thesis, a mathematical story based very loosely on Alice in Wonderland and Godel, Escher, Bach.
+My senior year I had a six month internship in university IT departments at Stanford University.
+It was during that time that I wrote my undergraduate thesis, a mathematical story inspired by Alice in Wonderland and Godel, Escher, Bach.

-Still a teenager, I graduated and took on the job as the (sole) Systems Administrator at Simon's Rock, which turned out to be an excellent decision because it gave me the freedom to do everything from tech support and wiring and building computers to web design, DBA, and router configuration to making policy decisions and supervising student workers, all along with more traditional sysadmin tasks of course.
-I even got to teach a Linux class.
+Still a teenager, I graduated and took on the job as the (sole) Systems Administrator at Simon's Rock, which turned out to be an excellent decision because it gave me the freedom to do everything from tech support and wiring and building computers to web design, DBA, and router configuration to making policy decisions and supervising student workers, all along with more traditional sysadmin tasks.
+I even got to teach a Linux course.

-I wasn't sure grad school in math was for me, so I ended up in a philosophy masters program at Tufts University.
-I moved to Boston (Somerville), where I lived with 3 former classmates, took three semesters of classes, continued to work at Simon's Rock (part-time during the school year and full-time during the summer), and spent a lot of time in Cape Cod, where my partner had moved.
+I wasn't sure grad school in math was for me, so I decided to go to a masters program in philosophy at Tufts University.
+I moved to Boston (Somerville), where I lived with three former classmates, took classes, continued to work at Simon's Rock (part-time during the school year and full-time during the summer), and spent a lot of time in Cape Cod, where my partner had moved.

 Once I had (mostly) finished classes, I moved to Cape Cod (Falmouth), where I continued working full-time and studied for my comprehensive exams.
 In my free time, I enjoyed going to the beach (even though it was so much colder than in St. Thomas!), read a lot, and taught myself more programming.
-After I'd been living there for about a year, I got offered a job at WHOI to implement a network registration system, and after I finished that, I worked on a few other things at the intersection of networking and system administration.
+After I'd been living there for about a year, I got a job at WHOI implementing a network registration system.
 In my free time, I juggled, gardened, edited Wikipedia, and visited friends spread out across New England.

 After three years in Cape Cod (that's a total of nine winters in Massachusetts, but who's counting?), my partner and I moved to sunny California to be Site Reliability Engineers at Google.
 The work itself and the general work environment were challenging and stimulating.
 I met amazing people.
 Outside of work, I loved the warmer weather, swimming pools, year-round farmers' markets, and ample bookstores and universities.

 I continued to maintain academic pretensions in a variety of fields.
 I presented a paper on Virgin Islanders at a conference in Copenhagen, Denmark.
-I went to Yellow Pig Math Days (and later Yellow Pigs Math Days II) at Hampshire College.
-I attended history and philosophy of science talks at Stanford, and took a philosophy course, a history of science course, and a linguistics course there.
-I took language and dance classes through adult education programs.
+I went to Yellow Pig Math Days at Hampshire College.
+I attended history and philosophy of science talks at Stanford, and sat in on philosophy, history of science, and linguistics courses there.

-After nearly six years at Google, my happiness was dwindling.
+After about six years at Google, my happiness was dwindling.
 I was tired, and while it continued to be an excellent place to work in many ways, it was lonely being one of the few women, and the company was veering in directions that made me less proud to be there.
-I left in protest of real names requirements (yes, that was me).
+I left primarily in protest of real names requirements.

-I had just taken a linguistics course at Stanford that I found fascinating, so I took a month off work to attend the Linguistic Institute in Boulder, and after that, took the plunge.
-I left Google one week, and the next week I started the semester at San Jose State, where I received a certificate in computational linguistics at the end of the year.
-This happened to be the era when MOOCs were just starting, and I also took a pile of CS classes online.
-I continued to advocate for pseudonymity on the Internet, contracted for The Wikimedia Foundation, promoted diversity in tech, did a bit of traveling, and finally became a certified diver.
+I had just taken a linguistics course at Stanford that I found fascinating, so I took a month off work to attend the Linguistic Institute in Boulder, and decided I was ready to go back to school.
+I left Google one week, and the next week I started at San Jose State, where I received a certificate in computational linguistics.
+This coincided with when MOOCs were just starting to take off, so I also took a pile of CS classes online.
+I also contracted for The Wikimedia Foundation, promoted diversity in tech, and did a bit of traveling.

 While traveling on a work trip, I found myself suddenly and mysteriously in a lot of foot pain.
-Some number of months and doctors later, I was diagnosed with a relatively rare nerve condition, which causes constant pain and limits my mobility.
-This means I now spend a lot of time/effort managing pain and minimizing walking.
-On the plus side, I swim (nearly) daily as part of my physical therapy routine.
-I've become a pretty serious swimmer; I even swim in the St John Power Swim.
+Some number of months and doctors later, I was diagnosed with a relatively rare nerve condition (CRPS), which causes constant pain and limits my mobility.
+I now spend a lot of time/effort managing pain and minimizing walking.
+On the plus side, I started swimming (nearly) daily as part of my physical therapy routine, and became a pretty serious swimmer, swimming in long-distance open ocean events, such as the St John Power Swim.

-In my spare time, I read, write, swim, garden, eat chocolate, and take up various causes.
-I also blog and post photos semi-regularly, especially when I travel.
+In my spare time, I read, swim, dive, juggle, garden, write, and advocate for various causes.
+At various times in the past, I also blogged and posted photos semi-regularly.